Cayo Guillermo: Ultimate Traveler’s Guide [2023]

 Another one of Cayo Guillermo’s most well-known resorts, Sol Cayo Guillermo is an intimate, mid-range resort that puts the sprawling resorts of Cayo Coco to shame with its guest experience.
 The requisite gorgeous white sand beachfront is a hit with visitors, as are pool areas with numerous beach bars.

-adult and kid sections make it a favorite both with families and with couples travelers.
+Adult-only and family-friendly sections make it a favorite for both families and couples.
 Areas of the hotel are starting to show some wear and tear, but as this is a mid-range resort, you’ll also get much better deals than you might elsewhere.
-You’ll also enjoy many of the same great amenities and beachfront of more expensive places to stay.

 Getting To Cayo Guillermo